Welcome to Plymouth University's Wilderness and Expedition Medicine Society (aka PUWEMS)

 This year we will be organizing monthly evening workshops and lectures here in Plymouth, as well as some exciting expeditions and events where you will get the opportunity to learn new skills and practice these in real life situations.
 As well as the opportunity to work alongside the emergency services including the Search and Rescue Teams, RNLI, Air Ambulance, Paramedics etc. in scenario situations in remote locations.

-These include an expedition on Dartmoor on 2nd-3rd November, and a weekend expedition to Snowdon 29th November - 1st December, as well as expeditions to the Brecon Beacons, Cornwall and the beach throughout the year, AND our Good Medicine in Challenging Environments conference event in April in Newquay.
+These include expeditions on Dartmoor, and Snowdon, as well as expeditions to the Brecon Beacons, Cornwall and the beach throughout the year, AND our Good Medicine in Challenging Environments conference event in April in Newquay.

 Social Media -